 fruits and vegetables (especially raw broccoli, asparagus, leeks artichokes, tomatoes, garlic and onions)

-Eating well is the first step in improving our gut health.
-With much more to learn about such a complex organ, it can't hurt to increase our fruit and veggie intake, balance out our diets, and decrease intake of inflammatory foods like processed or fried foods.
+Eating healthy is the first step in improving our gut health and digestive system.
+With much more to learn about such a complex organ, it can't hurt to increase our probiotic- rich foods like fruit and veggies, balance out our diets, and decrease intake of inflammatory foods like processed or fried foods.

 The information on this site should not replace individualized advice from your doctor.